astropy/astropy-APEs/APE5.rst

-* There is no reasonable way to define new representations.Some reference systems may be more naturally expressed in e.g. cylindrical coordinates, but defining such a class would require re-implementing nearly everythin in the current coordinate classes (which are based on spherical polar coordinates).
+* There is no reasonable way to define new representations.Some reference systems may be more naturally expressed in e.g. cylindrical coordinates, but defining such a class would require re-implementing nearly everything in the current coordinate classes (which are based on spherical polar coordinates).

-* There has been a large amount of debate and (in some cases, wasted) implementation effort on parsing and formatting coordinate strings.Similarly, parsing of units for coordinate imputs has been subject to debate, change, and confusion.
+* There has been a large amount of debate and (in some cases, wasted) implementation effort on parsing and formatting coordinate strings.Similarly, parsing of units for coordinate inputs has been subject to debate, change, and confusion.

 * In the current system, one person is often a bottleneck for development of the